GrubHub Business Model and Revenue Model Explained

 - GrubHub has its own delivery persons.

-- GrubHub provides restaurants with extended customer base.
+- GrubHub provides restaurants with an extended customer base.

 - GrubHub provides restaurants a software to manage their deliveries through GrubHub in an efficient way.